tlevine/www.thomaslevine.com/content/!/downloading-binary-files-non-magic/index.md

 It's also not encoded as utf-8.
 For example, this [video about open data](http://thomaslevine.com/!/open-data-in-plain-english/open-data-in-plain-english.webm) is encoded as [WebM](http://en.wikipedia.org/wiki/WebM).
+Text files are a binary file where the data are encoded with a text encoding (like latin1 or utf-8 rather than webm).

-Regardless of the encoding, it's still a series of bytes, and we don't need to know anything about the encoding in order to download a series of bytes;
+Regardless of its encoding, a file still a series of bytes, and we don't need to know anything about the encoding in order to download a series of bytes;
 downloading this file is the same as downloading a text file.